 Banjo-Kazooie: Nuts & Bolts

-In this new spin on the platforming genre, Banjo and Kazooie return to battle Gruntilda using unique, player customized vehicles.
+Nuts & Bolts takes the platformer series in a wild new direction, as Banjo and Kazooie return to battle Gruntilda using unique, player-customized vehicles.

 Overview

-Banjo-Kazooie: Nuts & Bolts is a vehicular-based platformer for the Xbox 360.
+Banjo-Kazooie: Nuts & Bolts is a vehicle-based platformer for the Xbox 360.
 Nuts & Bolts is the fifth game in the franchise, and is the series first console release since 2000.
-The game was developed by Rare's Banjo team, which had reassembled shortly before the completion of Viva Piñata in 2006.
-Several of the original staff have returned to work on the revival, including designer Gregg Mayles, art director Steve Mayles, and composer Grant Kirkhope
+The game was developed by Rare's "Banjo" team, which had reassembled shortly before the completion of Viva Piñata in 2006.
+Several of the original staff have returned to work on the revival, including designer Gregg Mayles, art director Steve Mayles, and composer Grant Kirkhope (the game is also credited as the last official game soundtrack Grant Kirkhope composed for Rare before moving on to THQ's Big Huge Games).

-Nuts & Bolts, released on November 11, 2008 for the budget price of US$39.99 and AU$69.95, marks the first time the Banjo-Kazooie franchise has seen an appearance on a non-Nintendo platform.
+Nuts & Bolts, released on November 11, 2008 for the budget price of US $39.99 and AU$69.95, marks the first time the Banjo-Kazooie franchise has seen an appearance on a non-Nintendo platform (not including two games based on "Grunty's Revenge" released on mobile phones).
 A demo of the game is available on the Xbox Live Marketplace.
-After a one gigabyte download, players can try out the game's vehicle customization and several of the worlds available in the retail product.
+After a one-gigabyte download, players can try out the game's vehicle customization and several of the worlds available in the retail product.
 A special pre-order bonus allowed players to download the Xbox Live Arcade version of the original Banjo-Kazooie for the Nintendo 64.
+However, due to a shortage of the codes many consumers who made pre-orders of the game were not given the codes (although a few specific retailers did in-fact order codes for consumers to come-in and pick-up prior to release).

-Users with standard definition TVs were frustrated at the size of the in game text, which appeared too small to read comfortably on an SDTV screen.
-Rare addressed these problems with a patch on December 20, 2008, which removed the old dialog boxes and replaced them new, easier to read versions, reminiscent of the Banjo-Kazooie, and Banjo-Tooie dialogue boxes.
+Users with standard definition televisions were frustrated at the size of in game text, which appeared too small to read comfortably on an SDTV screen.
+Rare addressed these problems with a patch on December 20, 2008, which removed the old dialog boxes and replaced them with new, easier to read versions, reminiscent of the Banjo-Kazooie and Banjo-Tooie dialogue boxes.
 In addition to the easier to read text patch, users are able to make dialog text larger via the title menu.

 Nuts & Bolts takes place eight years after Banjo-Tooie.
-In a dilapidated Spiral Mountain, Banjo and Kazooie have grown fat and lazy in the absence of the previous games villain, the witch Gruntilda.
-Despite being bested three times by Banjo and Kazooie, Gruntilda's own memory of events tells quite a different story, which causes mysterious deity Lord Of Games (LOG) to arrive in Spiral Mountain, where he procedes to transport the heroes and villain to his own domain, Showdown Town.
-LOG then forces a final confrontation between the heroes and Gruntilda, putting the deed to Spiral Mountain up as the winner's prize.
+In a dilapidated Spiral Mountain, Banjo and Kazooie have grown fat and lazy due to an excess of video games and pizza in the absence of the previous games' villain, the witch Gruntilda.
+Despite being bested three times by Banjo and Kazooie, Gruntilda's own memory of events tells quite a different story, which causes mysterious deity Lord Of Games (L.O.G.) to arrive in Spiral Mountain, where he proceeds to transport the heroes and villain to his own domain, Showdown Town.
+L.O.G. then forces a final confrontation between the heroes and Gruntilda, putting the deed to Spiral Mountain up as the winner's prize, and the loser being forced to work in L.O.G.'s game factory until the end of time.

 Gameplay